What is diethylstilbestrol?

 Be sure to tell your family doctor that you were exposed to DES.

 If you have never had a pelvic exam, your doctor will want you to have one.
 Your doctor will check your vagina, uterus, cervix and ovaries for lumps.
-Your exam should also include a colposcopy (say: “call-poss-kah-pee”).
-A colposcopy is an exam in which your doctor uses an instrument (called a colposcope) to magnify the view of the tissues in your vagina and cervix.
+Your exam may also include a colposcopy.
+This is an exam in which your doctor uses an instrument (called a colposcope) to magnify the view of the tissues in your vagina and cervix.

 I am a DES daughter and I’m pregnant.
 Is there any risk to my baby?